 Ink Sweat & Tears Press

 A FREE COPY OF OUR CHRISTMAS ANTHOLOGY WITH EVERY ORDER.
-ENDS MiDNIGHT 30th APRIL 2021.
+ENDS AT MIDNIGHT ON 30TH APRIL 2021

 In 2013, Ink Sweat & Tears started print publishing, with the launch of our anthology TWELVE: Slanted Poems for Christmas.
 Since then we have taken over the publication of the winning pamphlets for the Café Writers Pamphlet Commission which expanded to the whole of the UK in 2014 and saw two very talented poets share the honours.
 One of the resulting pamphlets, Jay Bernard’s The Red and Yellow Nothing was shortlisted for the Poetry Society’s 2016 Ted Hughes Award.